How to create foil packet potatoes with sweet corn, onions and garlic. Top with vegan butter and basil pesto. Cook on a grill or roast in the oven

 - These grilled veggies can be made year round and use veggies in season

 - Frozen corn will work in this recipe.
 Don’t thaw the corn, just add it directly to the foil wrap.
 Cook it for about 3-5 minutes longer

-Why I love these foil wrapped baked potato
+Why I love these recipe

 First, I want to put a tiny disclaimer.
 There isn’t a vegan or vegetarian potato recipe that I haven’t liked!
 Potato recipes are some of my favorite foods in the world

 So, now you know that it doesn’t take much to please me when it comes to potatoes.

 Recently, I made my creole potatoes with peas and boy!
 They were perfectly cooked in the Dutch oven and they were a huge hit in my home.

 Grilling potatoes in foil gave me a renewed appreciation for these tubers.
 The steam that is trapped in the foil pockets made the potatoes and corn cook to perfection